capactio/website/docs/example/rocketchat-installation.md

 1. Make sure to separate workloads

    For a better performance and durability, it is recommended to run MongoDB and Rocket.Chat on separate nodes.
 MongoDB is by default configured to prefer being run on nodes with label `node.capact.io/type=storage`.
-We will also configure RocketChat affinity to not schedule pods on such nodes.
+We will also configure Rocket.Chat affinity to not schedule pods on such nodes.

    Select any worker node and replace the `<NODE NAME>` with the node name and run: